antoineboquet/greek-conversion/README.md

 > **This library needs some feedback before getting its first stable release!**

-A small library to convert a polytonic greek string from/into various representations.
+A small, yet powerful, JavaScript library for converting both polytonic and monotonic Greek from/into many representations.

 ## Summary